 Don't understand what all the hype is about.
 I've been there twice.
 The second time a few months later on the chance maybe my first visit was just a fluke.
 The food is NOTHING to rave about.
 Sliced meat sandwiches are small for what you pay.
 I got a double meat and it was the size of a regular at Jersey Mike's.
 Like soggy bread?
 Then you'll like this place.
 I don't.
 Moist is fine, but waterlogged isn't.
 Cafeteria like seating and questionable sanitation, plus long lines.
 I felt like I was eating at an airport resturant paying high prices for poor food.

 Designed by famed architect John Parkinson, The Alexandria exudes charm.
-Legends like Charlie Chaplin, Mae West, and Humphrey Bogart to
+Legends like Charlie Chaplin, Mae West, Humphrey Bogart, Rudolph Valentino,

-Rudolph Valentino, Clark Gable, and Greta Garbo called The Alexandria their home.
-This is one of the most famous ...
+Clark Gable, and Greta Garbo called The Alexandria their home.
+This is one of the most famous buildings in ...

 The oldest religious structure in Los Angeles, this 1822 building is also known as the Church of Our Lady the